Welcome to Al-Anon – we are so glad you found us!

-Many of our groups offer a special new-comer meeting, on-line or in-person.
+Many of our groups offer a special newcomer meeting, on-line or in-person.
 This is a great opportunity to ask questions or to talk about your situation.
-If you’d rather just listen, you can say “I pass,” or explain that you’d just like to listen and learn more about our program.
+If you’d rather just listen, you can say “Pass,” or explain that you’d just like to listen and learn more about our program.

 Every group is different.
 Each has the autonomy to run its meetings as its members choose, within guidelines designed to promote Al-Anon unity.
 Al-Anon recommends that you try at least six (different) meetings before you decide if Al-Anon will be helpful to you and if the group is a good match for you.

 Al-Anon is a mutual support group.
 Everyone at the meeting shares as an equal.
 No one is in a position to give advice or direction to anyone else.
 Everyone at the meeting has experienced a problem with someone else’s drinking.

-Al‑Anon is not a religious program.
-Even when the meeting is held in a religious center, the local Al‑Anon group pays rent to that center and is not affiliated in any way with any religious group.
-Your religious beliefs—or lack thereof—are not a topic for discussion at Al‑Anon meetings, which focus solely on coping with the effects of someone else’s drinking.
+Al-Anon is not a religious program.
+Even when the meeting is held in a religious center, the local Al-Anon group pays rent to that center and is not affiliated in any way with any religious group.
+Your religious beliefs are not a topic for discussion at Al-Anon meetings, which focus solely on coping with the effects of someone else’s drinking.

 Anonymity is an important principle of our programs – this is not to hide, but to protect all of us.
 Al-Anon and Alateens are safe places, where you can feel free to say what is on your mind and in your heart.
 This is how we help one another.
 Anonymity means that the people in the room will respect the confidentiality of what you say and won’t approach you outside the room in a way that compromises your privacy or the privacy of anyone else who attended an Al‑Anon meeting.

 The meeting will likely begin with a reading of the Twelve Steps and Twelve Traditions of Al-Anon.
 It will take some time to fully understand how these can be a helpful tool in recovering from the effects of someone’s drinking.
 But Al‑Anon gives you the opportunity to grow at your own pace.